Christians pray against Southern Kaduna killings

 By AbdulGafar Alabelewe, Kaduna

-Christians at a prayer meeting have declared that God will fight all perpetrating unwarranted attacks on Southern Kaduna communities.
+They held a prayer meeting in Kaduna, Kaduna State capital and asked God to avenge the killers.

+The ‘prayer warriors’, under the auspices of the Kaduna State chapter of the Christian Association of Nigeria (CAN), began on Sunday a one-month interdenominational prayer.

-The Christian Association of Nigeria (CAN) Kaduna State chapter had commenced a one month interdenominational prayers every sunday tagged ‘Black Sunday’ against the continued attacks and unwarranted killings in Southern Kaduna.
+They tagged the prayer scheduled for every Sunday: “Black Sunday” against the continued attacks and unwarranted killings in Southern Kaduna.

-The prayers, which held at the Evangelical Winning All Church (ECWA) Narayi High Cost attracted Christians in thousands, all adorned in black attires.

-They engaged in fervent prayers for peace in Nigeria, Kaduna State and Southern Kaduna.
+Those who attended yesterday’s meeting at the Evangelical Winning All Church (ECWA), Narayi High Cost Estate, wore black attires.
+They prayed for peace in Nigeria, Kaduna State and Southern Kaduna.

-Various pastors took turn to lead the congregation in sessions of prayers against the killings.

-President of the United Church of Christ in Nigeria (HEKAN) Rev. Amos G. Kiri, who took his reading from Psalms 46 vs 1- 11, charged the congregation not to be weary with the happenings but raise their voices to God in prayers.
+In his sermon, President of the United Church of Christ in Nigeria (HEKAN), Rev. Amos G. Kiri, who took his reading from Psalms 46 vs 1- 11, charged the congregation not to be weary with the developments but to raise their voices to God in prayers.

-He noted any government that is not worried about the well-being of her citizens does not deserve to be called a government.

-He challenged Christians in government to speak against all forms of injustice against the church in Nigeria.

-“Insensitive government and leaders must wake up from their slumber, government must listen to our cry, the killings in southern Kaduna must stop, enough is enough and what is good for the goose should be good for the gander,” he said.
+Urging the government to do more in protecting the people, the cleric challenged Christians in government to speak up against all forms of injustice against the church.
+He said: “Insensitive government and leaders must wake up from their slumber; the government must listen to our cry.
+The killings in Southern Kaduna must stop; enough is enough; and what is good for the goose should be good for the gander.”

-He called on Christian leaders with specific mention of Bishop David Oyedepo, Pastor Enoch Adeboye, Pastor Dr. Paul Eneche and many others to speak up and not keep quiet against the killings.
+He called on Christian leaders, including Bishop David Oyedepo, Pastor Enoch Adeboye and Pastor Dr. Paul Eneche, to speak up against killings.

-President Southern Kaduna Peoples Union (SOKAPU) Hon.
-Jonathan Asake thanked the church for standing with them in prayers.
+The President of Southern Kaduna Peoples Union (SOKAPU), Jonathan Asake, thanked the church for standing with them in prayers.

 He said the killings must not be given political colouration but condemned as a crime against humanity.